PriyobrotoKar/Next-Webapp-JamSpace/README.md

 <br/>

-<p align="center"><b>JamSpace is a modern and intuitive platform that allows users to stream music, create playlists, and discover new tracks.
+<p align="center"><b>JamSpace is a modern and intuitive platform that allows users to stream music and discover new tracks.
 Leveraging the Spotify API and a range of cutting-edge technologies, this app provides a seamless and enjoyable music listening experience.</b></p>

 ## Features
 - **Music Streaming**: Users can access their favorite tracks and stream music directly from the Spotify library.